GeekHusky/scaledyolov4_facemask/README.md

-# yolotinyv3_medmask_demo

-Helper repo to train tiny yolo v3 on custom data in google colaboratory notebook
+Helper repo to scaled yolov4 on custom data in google colaboratory notebook